 All syllabi must be dated within one year of the term in which you took the course.
 For example, if you took the course in Summer 2019, the syllabus must be dated for that term or no earlier than Summer 2018.

 A course description is not an acceptable substitution for a course syllabus and will not be reviewed.

 It is recommended to review the Degree Requirements page for the requirement you are petitioning for to make sure your syllabus aligns with the goals of that requirement.

 Please allow 6-8 weeks to receive a response from the Transfer Credit Review Committee.
 Failure to provide all required information will delay the review of your request.

 If you took coursework through another UC's Summer Session, request for your official transcript to be sent to UC Berkeley.
 See the Central Evaluation Unit’s website for Submitting Transcripts.

 Cross-Campus Enrollment (UC Online) sends transcripts automatically and questions about Intercampus Visitor (ICV) credit can be directed to the coordinator once you are approved.

 If you did not have your coursework pre-reviewed, wait for the credit to post to your Academic Progress Report, then follow the instructions in the (Pre-)Review for Requirements section above to have your credit assessed for degree requirements.

-- Because the review process can take 6-8 weeks, it can be a good strategy to submit more than one course for review if you have any doubts the course you have selected will be approved.
+The review process can take 6-8 weeks.
+Because of this, it can be a good strategy to submit more than one course for review if you have any doubts the course you have selected will be approved.

-- If you are on Financial Aid, discuss your plan with them to see if it will be covered.
+If you are on Financial Aid, discuss your plan with the Financial Aid and Scholarships office to see if coursework will covered at another UC.